Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Numerical examples

-The mrDMD reconstruction closely matched the FOM signal as well, as shown in Figure~\ref{fig:FOM_vs_DMD_FMLModel_80modes} (right), achieving a lower sensor error of $\epsilon_s = 0.137 \%$.
+The mrDMD reconstruction closely matched the FOM signal, see Fig.~\ref{fig:FOM_vs_DMD_FMLModel_80modes} (right), achieving a lower sensor error of $\epsilon_s = 0.137 \%$.
 This demonstrates that the multiresolution approach is effective at isolating time-localized dynamics in this guided wave simulation.

 Finally, we compare the computational costs.
 DMD with optimized amplitudes and rank $r=80$ required $5.511$ \si{\second} for the computation of the DMD modes and eigenvalues, the construction of the Vandermode matrix and the resolution of the linear system for the optimal amplitudes vector $\mathbf{b}$.
 Then only $0.456$ \si{\second} are needed to compute the time dynamics $\mathbf{\Psi}$ and the reconstruction of the reduced solution.
 In the case of mrDMD, the method required $8.919$ \si{\second} for the computation of the DMD modes over the different time levels and time-bins inside each level, additional $3.218$ \si{\second} were taken for the extraction of the time dynamics and DMD modes from each time-bin and finally reconstructing the mrDMD solution.
-Although mrDMD offered improved accuracy, the classical DMD was computationally more efficient.
+Although mrDMD offered improved accuracy, the optimal DMD was computationally more efficient.

-Next, we apply the operator inference approach to this model.
+Next, we apply time continuous operator inference approach to this model.
 We recall that in order to apply operator inference one has to obtain the approximation of the second derivative data.
 In our case, the COMSOL software provides only the data for the solution and its first time derivative.
 Therefore, we employ an eighth order finite difference scheme, see \cite{Sharma2024}, in order to approximate accurately the second time derivatives of the solution.
 Then we proceed with obtaining the reduced basis by carrying out a SVD of the snapshot matrix and thereafter we constructed reduced versions of the displacement and its derivatives.
 Figure~\ref{fig:sv_decay_damagedFML} (left) shows the decay of the singular values of the snapshot matrix of the displacement.
 The cumulative sum of the singular values is shown in Figure~\ref{fig:sv_decay_damagedFML} (right).
 We observe that at least the first $50$ singular values are needed for recovering $98$ $\%$ of the energy embedded in the snapshot data.